andnp/forager/README.md

 * `blocking` prevents the agent from occupying the same space as the object (think: wall)
 * `collectable` means the object is removed when the agent collides.
 By default, collected objects are respawned after some delay.
 * `color` specifies a color for the object class. **Note:** currently can only specify one color per _class_.
-* `location` allows controlling the specific location of an object.
+* `target_location` allows controlling the specific location of an object.
 If unspecified, object is placed uniform randomly.

 Objects can emit a reward when the agent collides with them by specifying the `reward` function:
 ```python